Justworks partners with Aetna for nationwide coverage for health, dental, and vision insurance.

 I got billed for more than I cover for health insurance.
 What happened?

-Justworks will be your company the entire premium one month prior to coverage.
+Justworks will bill your company the entire premium one month prior to coverage.
 This occurs on the first billing cycle of the month.
 Your employees will then pay back their portion during the actual month of coverage.
 You can learn more about how insurance billing works here.

 FAQs for Employees